 2 – KompoZer:

 Among the sea of treats that are aimed at pleasing the professional sort emerges yet another option which stretches its services to all you non-technical users out there.
-This standalone tool features built-in file management through FTP along with a slew of other interesting features.
+Kompozer is WYSIWYG HTML editor that features built-in file management through FTP along with a slew of other interesting features.
 With this one in place, you’ll also be able to shift between WYSIWYG editing mode and HTML, and hence be able to edit many pages at once.

 There’s even a new extended color picker and customizable toolbar which can be fitted with just the options you need to work with at the moment.
 A few attributes you’ll encounter here read as automated spellchecker, table/cell resizing rulers, cleaner markup, XFN, forms and visible marks.
 It’s compatible with Windows, Mac OS X and GNU/Linux PCs.